Legal Internship

 Job Description

 The Texas Office of Capital & Forensic Writs (OCFW) is seeking bright and motivated legal interns interested in capital defense to help develop claims on behalf of our clients.
-The legal interns will work as part of teams of attorneys and mitigation specialists representing clients sentenced to death or sentenced to terms of incarceration following junk science-tainted trials.
+Our legal interns will work as part of teams of attorneys, mitigation specialists, and paralegals representing clients sentenced to death or sentenced to terms of incarceration following junk-science-tainted trials.

-Clerkships are unpaid.
-The OCFW, however, will work with applicants to obtain academic credit through their schools and applicants may seek funding through their law school and other sources.
+Internships are unpaid, but the OCFW works with applicants to obtain academic credit through their schools, and applicants may seek funding through their schools and other sources.
 People of color and persons from backgrounds that are underrepresented in the legal profession are especially encouraged to apply.
 This is an extraordinary opportunity to make a difference in Texas.

 Opportunities

-Under the supervision of the intern supervisor, law clerks are provided an exciting opportunity to conduct investigation, develop research and writing, review and digest transcripts and records, and to communicate with clients.
+Under the supervision of the intern supervisor and case team leads, legal interns conduct investigation, develop research and writing skills, review and digest transcripts and records, and communicate with clients.
 They can expect to gain a broader understanding of how post-conviction capital representation works in Texas.

 Legal interns at OCFW will participate in the following:

-• Investigating religious, gender, sexual orientation, ethnic, racial, cultural and community influences; and socio-economic, historical and political factors affecting clients.
+Investigating religious, gender, sexual orientation, ethnic, racial, cultural and community influences, as well as socio-economic, historical and political factors affecting clients.

-• Digesting records collected into a comprehensive chronology of the client’s life, and writing memos.
+Digesting records collected into a comprehensive chronology of the client’s life.

-• Assisting with interviewing witnesses, including jurors, the client’s friends, family, teachers, neighbors, coworkers, etc.
+Assisting with interviewing witnesses, including jurors, experts, the client’s friends, family, teachers, neighbors, coworkers, etc.

 Candidate Profile